Black Box Diaries: Release

 The film had its world premiere at the 2024 Sundance Film Festival on January 20 as part of the World Cinema Documentary Competition.
 It also screened at South by Southwest on March 10, 2024, CPH:DOX on March 18, 2024, and Hot Docs Canadian International Documentary Festival on April 29, 2024.

 In May 2024, MTV Documentary Films and Dogwoof acquired US and UK distribution rights to the film, respectively.

 The film was screened at the Melbourne International Film Festival in Melbourne, Australia, in August 2024.and at the 2024 Adelaide Film Festival in October.

 The film competed in the Documentary Competition category at the 20th Zurich Film Festival in October 2024.4, where it won the Golden Eye for best Documentary and the Audience Award across all competing entries.

 On February 4, 2025, in the UK, the BBC first broadcast the documentary film as Episode 2 of Series 29 of their long-running documentary film strand Storyville, as part of the 2025 series.

 In early 2025, the film was nominated for an Academy Award in the Best Documentary Feature Film category.

 Japan

-As of February 2025, there are no plans for a theatrical release in Japan.
+Initially there was concern that the film would not be released in Japan.
 Co-Producer Eric Nyari stated that Japanese cinemas, "including the ones we were most hoping for," are "owned by large corporations that also own hotels," making this film "a particularly sensitive case for them."
 Two French organizations jointly launched a Change.org petition calling for the film's immediate release in Japan.

 In an interview, Ito herself commented that Japanese distributors "know that this is not a legal issue, but they are afraid of public opinion."
 She added, "The people I most want to see this film are those in Japan.
 Criticism and debate are inevitable, but first, I just want people to watch it."
+The film was finally released theatrically in Japan on December 12th, 2025.
+For its release, Ito made changes and adjustments to address Japanese privacy concerns such as blurring some faces while preserving the substance and message of the film.